-Mary Kay has taught writing here, there, and everywhere, including American University, Johns Hopkins University, and George Mason University.
-At George Mason, she taught the "Novel in One Semester Seminar."
-She has been invited to speak at such venues as the Key West Literary Seminar, the American Association of Museum Directors, and many university writing programs.
+She has been the visiting writer at many MFA programs and has been invited to speak at such venues as the Key West Literary Seminar and the American Association of Museum Directors.
 She has written and edited museum exhibitions, books, and magazines, especially for the Smithsonian Institution, including nine years as senior editor at the Freer and Sackler Galleries.
 She is a five-time winner of a D.C.
 Commission on the Arts and Humanities Artist Fellowship.

 What was the inspiration for The Bowl Is Already Broken?

 For years, I spent my days at the Smithsonian editing museum text and my evenings and week-ends spinning fiction.
 Some of the exhibitions at the Freer and Sackler Galleries overflowed with jewel-encrusted statuary; others displayed the rice-powder patterns Indian women spread over their thresholds before breakfast.
 On my first day of work, the museums' director, Milo Beach, told me I had been hired for my ignorance; good thing, because I knew nothing about Asia or Asian art (I struggled to find Laos or Bangladesh on a map).
 My job was to be an advocate for the general audience.
 Meanwhile, I was impressed by the reverence the staff felt for the museum’s contents: they cared about a page of calligraphy the way I cared about fiction.
 I also realized, after my first child was born, how few of my colleagues had children, as if Asian art were their calling.